Your Goal: Joy & tranquility with sustained attention.

 Subtle Wandering refers to the experience of little flickering movements of your attention away from your meditation object during meditation.
 Flickering of attention is observed at this stage because of deep relaxation and letting go of control.
 This is simply habitual scanning of your attention towards your six sense fields that occurs because you are no longer controlling your mind.
 When Subtle Wandering is present, you may have thoughts and other distractions arising in your background, peripheral awareness, but they do not draw the focus of your attention from your meditation object.
 As samadhi deepens, this flickering will naturally calm and come to an end for the period of the meditation by itself.

-Antidote: Curiosity + developing your skill in accessing the pleasure of letting go within each of the Experiential Markers by relaxing and developing intimacy with each one.
-It is important to note that the conditions for accessing meditative pleasure & joy are dependent on your mind letting go.
+Antidote: Curiosity + developing your skill in accessing the enjoyment of letting go within each of the Experiential Markers by relaxing and developing intimacy with each one.
+It is important to note that the conditions for accessing spiritual pleasantness & enjoyment are dependent on your mind letting go.
 Everyday cycles of mental clinging based on feelings of attraction and aversion will affect your ability to sustain your attention.
 Curious observation and refinement of sila (morality), plus taking it easy in daily life while lowering sensory stimulation/distraction, will make meditative joy more accessible during meditation.

 Congratulations, you have finished Cultivation 03.